Ha how are you and welcome back El Rushbo serving humanity America's real anchorman with talent on loan from God

-Third hour of the fastest three hours in media here on the EIB network from the prestigious Limbo Institute for Advanced Conservative Studies.
+third hour of the fastest three hours in media here on the EIB network from the prestigious Limbo Institute for advanced conservative studies a little Little side personal note.

 Why are you holding your right side when you cough?

-And it last Thursday and Friday and Saturday and Sunday I when I coughed, it was a j horrible stabbing pain.
+And it last Thursday and Friday and Saturday and Sunday, when I coughed, it was a horrible stabbing pain.

-I think one of the reasons that I have spent so long getting over whatever this is is that because of that I was I was taking cough medicines to suppress the cough to stop the pain, because I then and when you suppress the cough, you're not being productive and getting the gunk out of the bronchial passageways, the bronchial tubes.
+I think one of the reasons that I have spent so long getting over whatever this is is that because of that, I was taking cough medicines to suppress the cough, to stop the pain, because when you suppress the cough, you're not being productive and getting a gunk out of the bronchial passageways, the bronchial tubes.

-And uh it's still, it's it still bothers me, and the doc says it's either that or a cracked rib, and it's gonna be with you for a while.
+And the doc says it's either that or a cracked rib and it's going to be with you for a while.

-Speaker of the House, Nancy Pelosi is touting Congressional Democrats' push to make college more affordable for young people, including those without legal residency.
+A related story, Speaker of the House, Nancy Pelosi, is touting Congressional Democrats' push to make college more affordable for young people, including those without legal residency.

-In a news conference following a meeting recently, Pelosi made reference to the effect of Proposition 300 in California, uh, or rather an Arizona initiative that would pass by voters in November that requires illegal immigrants to pay out of state tuition to attend public universities and community colleges.
+In a news conference following a meeting recently, Pelosi made reference to the effect of Proposition 300 in California, or rather an Arizona initiative that passed by voters in November that requires illegal immigrants to pay out-of-state tuition to attend public universities and community colleges.

 Our country does not benefit by our depriving young people of an education.

-Um we're not talking about children here, Miss Pelosi.
+We're not talking about children here, Ms. Pelosi.

 But anyway, you see what this is all about.

-This is I and this is something that I have been warning you people about for many, many moons now that the whole illegal immigrant crowd or the the legal non-citizen crowd, they just represent new voters for Democrats.
+And this is something that I have been warning you people about for many, many moons now, that the whole illegal immigrant crowd or the legal non-citizen crowd, they just represent new voters for Democrats.

-And it is uh the country and its traditions be damned.
+And it is the country and its traditions be damned.

 These people don't give a rat's rear end about it.